allen-ball/allen-ball.github.io/docs/_posts/2019-01-31-java-invocationhandler-interface-default-methods.md

     }
 ```

-the Java 8 solution appears to be to extend the implementation to invoke any
+the [Java 8] solution appears to be to extend the implementation to invoke any
-interface default methods through a `MethodHandle`:
+interface default methods through a [`MethodHandle`][MethodHandle]:

 ``` java
     @Override